Facial Rejuvenation Blog

 How much buccal fat can be removed?

 The amount of buccal fat that needs to be removed depends on each patient’s anatomy.
-Typically, about 10cc of buccal fat is removed.
 The buccal fat pad is encapsulated that makes it easier to remove and on average 2 lobes are removed.

 How much does buccal fat removal cost?